NixOS/rfcs/rfcs/0137-nix-language-version.md

 [future]: #future-work

 - Define rules deciding when a change to the language is appropriate, to avoid version proliferation and limit complexity of implementations.
+- Define a roadmap to introduce the next language versions, for example:
+  - Version 7 commits to changes that do not require additional work on Nixpkgs:
+    - Introduce the version declaration, required to distinguish versions 6 and 7
+    - Deprecate URL literals
+    - Deprecate the `let-body` syntax
+    - Drop support for leading zeroes on integers
+    - Formalise change in float representation
+  - Version 8 is released at least a year after version 7, and only when version annotations according to version 7 are fully supported in Nixpkgs